SoftEng-HEIGVD/Teaching-HEIGVD-RES-2020-Exercise-Protocol-Design/specs/gollgot/PROTOCOL.md

 - Port (default) : 12000
 - Encoding : StandardCharsets.UTF_8
 - Speaks first : client
+- This is a stateless server, it wont't keep any state like the intermediate result

 ## FLOW
 *All transmissions describe bellow are in the good order*